-- Telegram: not end-to-end encrypted by default, all messages are permanently stored on the server by default, there's no end-to-end encryption support in group chats, it doesn't use the Signal protocol (MTProto is much worse), it leaks metadata, secret chats don't sync between devices, and lots of infosec individuals have criticised its security.
+- Telegram: lots of infosec individuals have criticised its security, it's not end-to-end encrypted by default, all messages are permanently stored on the server by default, there's no end-to-end encryption support in group chats, it doesn't use the Signal protocol (MTProto is much worse), it leaks metadata, secret chats don't sync between devices, and only the clients and API are open source.

-- Element: buggy (thousands of open GitHub issues) and poorly designed for non-technical people (e.g. awful error messages, technical terms, etc).
+- Element: buggy (thousands of open GitHub issues) and somewhat poorly designed for non-technical people (e.g. awful error messages, technical terms, etc).
 I'm talking about messages that never get decrypted.
 What's the point of a messenger that sends messages that are unreadable?
-I also believe there are metadata concerns, and some of the staff on GitHub are unhelpful and come across as rude.
+There are also metadata concerns, and some of the staff on GitHub are unhelpful and come across as rude.

-- Wickr: not open source, recently acquired by Amazon, based in the US, and the company seems to be happy to share some information with law enforcement.
+- Wickr: only the cryptographic code is open source, it was recently acquired by Amazon, based in the US, and there's some metadata collection.

 - Session: apparently buggy (e.g. delayed messages, bad notifications, etc) and lacking in common features found in the other messengers (e.g. voice/video calls, pasting images from the clipboard on PC, etc).
 It's also tied to cryptocurrency stuff, which is always off-putting, and the company is based in Australia, a country that hates end-to-end encryption.
 However, it's open source and has now been audited.
-It could be good down the line but needs more work at present.
+It needs more work at present.